MRnob0dy404/hackatons/hackaton_1/README.md

 # PyLearn — Learn Python by Doing

-PyLearn is a beginner-friendly web app that teaches Python step by step through short explanations and guided coding exercises.
+PyLearn is a beginner-friendly web app that teaches Python step by step through short explanations and guided coding exercises. (made by Lucas Hop and Luuk Aalders)

 ## What it does